RRHF: Rank Responses to Align Language Models with Human Feedback without tears: Approach

 \paragraph{Relation with Reward Model}

 Our model can be used as a reward model.
-We use log probability to score responses, while other reward models use [CLS] or [EOS] for scoring.
+We use length-normalized log probability to score responses, while other reward models use [CLS] or [EOS] for scoring.
 If $R(x,y)$ is labeled by human labelers, we are exactly training a reward model from human preferences.

-\paragraph{Relation with PPO} PPO \cite{schulman2017proximal} is a common RL technique to learn a language policy that aligns with human preference in recent literature \cite{ziegler2019fine,stiennon2020learning,instructgpt}.
-The task objective is defined by a reward function $R(x,y)$, and RL is to maximize the expected reward:

-Although $R(x,y)$ should be defined by human assessments, $R(x,y)$ is modeled with a learned reward model on human-evaluated data.
-To constrain the language policy $\pi_\theta(\cdot|x)$ from moving too far from the initialization $\rho(\cdot|x)$, the final reward design becomes:

-where $\beta$ controls the level of penalty and is set to a fixed value \cite{instructgpt} or dynamically adjusted \cite{ziegler2019fine}.
-PPO leverages $\pi$ for sampling, while we can use any applicable $\rho_i$.
-It uses the advantage value $A(x,y)$ for optimization, while we only consider the comparisons of $R(x, y)$ between different responses which are easier to learn.
-Using advantage $A(x,y)$ requires one more value model for optimization.
-Furthermore, they also need a reference model $\rho$ (usually use SFT model) to calculate the penalty term which needs more memory consumption for GPUs.
+\paragraph{Relation with PPO} The task objective of PPO \cite{schulman2017proximal} is defined by a reward function $R(x,y)$, and it is to maximize the expected reward $\mathbf{E}_{x\sim \mathcal{D},y\sim \pi(\cdot|x)}\left[ R(x,y) \right]$.
+Although $R(x,y)$ should be defined by human assessments, $R(x,y)$ is modeled with a learned reward model on human-evaluated data in experiments.
+To constrain the language policy $\pi_\theta(\cdot|x)$ from moving too far from the initialization $\rho(\cdot|x)$, the final reward design becomes: $\tilde{R}(x;y) = R(x;y) - \beta \log\left(\frac{\pi(y|x)}{\rho(y|x)}\right)$, where $\beta$ controls the level of penalty and is set to a fixed value \cite{instructgpt} or dynamically adjusted \cite{ziegler2019fine}.
+PPO leverages $\pi$ for sampling, while RRHF can use any applicable $\rho_i$.
+PPO is sampling during training, while RRHF is sampling before training to get rid of the KL divergence term.
+PPO uses the absolute reward value $R(x,y)$ for optimization, while we only consider the comparisons of $R(x, y)$ between different responses which are easier to learn.
+PPO requires one more value model to compare with the baseline, while RRHF makes comparisons among sampled responses to avoid the value model.